SPACECRAFT COMPETITION

 - A starter design for part of your spacecraft

-- Mentors who helped build BYU's first satellite or who have built their own femtosats
+- Mentors who have built their own femtosats

 - Tutorials to teach you how to build a spacecraft